-- X.509 Certificates are used to store key pairs - Public Key, which may be given to anyone, used to encrypt incoming transmissions - Private Key, associated with a certificate, used to decrypt incoming transmissions - Certificates signed by a trusted Certificate Authority (CA) - Public Key Exchange is handled by the protocol - This is what SSL, and then TLS, were designed to do - Each side exchanges it's public key with the other side. - Each side may then encrypt traffic being sent to the remote partner - The protocol (SSL/TLS) manages the key exchange transparently to the user - Private Key distribution - Web Sites (e.g. IBM.com) using SSL/TLS will obtain a private key from the CA - Web Browsers (IE, Safari, Chrome, Firefox) - Use generic private server key - Provided by the Operating System vendor as part of the OS distribution - Used for encryption, does not provide any authentication to merchant - Embedded Certificate Authority Public keys - All major Certificate Authorities are installed
+- X.509 Certificates are used with key pairs - Public Key, stored in the certificate, used to encrypt incoming transmissions - Private Key, stored in keystore and associated with certificate, decrypts incoming transmissions - Private Key decrypts Public Key and vice versa - Certificates signed by a trusted Certificate Authority (CA) - Public Key Exchange is handled by the protocol - This is what SSL, and then TLS, were designed to do - Each side exchanges it's public key with the other side. - Each side may then encrypt traffic being sent to the remote partner - The protocol (SSL/TLS) manages the key exchange transparently to the user - Private Key distribution

+- Web Sites (e.g. IBM.com) using SSL/TLS will generate a public/private key pair and obtain a certificate from the CA using the public key - Web Browsers (IE, Safari, Chrome, Firefox) - o Use generic key - Provided by the Operating System vendor as part of the OS distribution - Used for encryption, does not provide any authentication to merchant - o Embedded Certificate Authority Public Certificates (All major CA certificates are installed)